aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/lightcellsdatahandler/_index.md

 ```

 Prepares to process a cell.

+**Remarks**

 It will be called when reaching an existing cell in current row.
 Current row is the row of last call of [processRow(Row)](../../com.aspose.cells/lightcellsdatahandler\#processRow-Row-).

 **Parameters:**
 | Parameter | Type | Description |